Stanford GSB Alumni

 Intentions are good, but success counts.
 Project Redwood takes a small amount of capital, invests it wisely and supports the projects with our expertise and connections.

-• 71 organizations have been funded for 146 projects in 29 countries
+• 195 grants have been awarded to 77 organizations in 29 countries

 • Funded income-producing ventures of aspiring entrepreneurs in impoverished villages and cities